bricks-cloud/bricks/docs/README.md

 ## Generated components are very different from the design

 - Let us know the use case through [Discord](https://discord.gg/NM6aeBeqCD) or [Github issues](https://github.com/bricks-cloud/bricks/issues).
 We will fix the problem asap.

+## Browser live preview is loading forever

+- This is likely because you have too many live previews open.
+Try closing live previews that you're not using anymore.
+This limitation is due to the fact that live previews run locally in your browser.
+In the future we will support a hosted solution that will allow you to run as many live previews as you want.